siplasplas/frugal-lru-cache/README.md

 - remove element from end of list (if elements reaches limit)
 - operation get() moves element from any place of list to the beginning of list

-First operation can be available in any foraward list, but with second, list must be doubly linked.
+First operation can be available in any forward list, but with second, list must be doubly linked.
 Third operation requires random seek to any place of list.
 Must be implemented with map (map can be unordered).
 Map has key which is cache key, and value that is doubly linked list iterator.